Seamstress Vocational Training Program

 Health Initiatives in Penim

 We teamed up with the Penim community to deliver a sustainable solution to their need for improved water, hygiene, and sanitation in the village.
-We have completed a clean water initiative and are currently completing a toilet project to improve sanitation.
+We have completed a clean water initiative and a toilet project to improve sanitation.
 The village is home to about 400 Ghanaians and is predominantly a farming community.

 School Construction in Akokwa